The 8 Best Telematics Companies in 2025

 Teletrac Navman TN360 is the best telematics system for managing drivers.

-Its standout features for drivers include customized alert parameters for harsh driving, similar to those offered by Samsara, with the difference being that Teletrac Navman lets you choose where you receive alerts (on desktop, by email, or by text).
+Its standout features for drivers include customized alert parameters for harsh driving, similar to those offered by Samsara, with the difference being that Teletrac Navman lets you choose where you receive alerts (on desktop, by email or by text).

 Teletrac Navman also has some commendable tracking features, like real-time data refresh time.
-It is the fastest refresh rate among all the suppliers we’ve researched, as the next fastest rate is at 15 seconds with Spireon.
+It is the fastest refresh rate among all the suppliers we’ve researched, with the next fastest rate being 15 seconds with Spireon.
 Having real-time tracking data available helps you monitor your vehicles efficiently.
-Unlike RAM, Quartix, and Spireon, Teletrac provides 24/7 phone support to its users, which comes in handy during urgent concerns and queries.

 teletrac navman driver scorecard for truckers

-Teletrac Navman's driver scorecards create easily interpreted visuals for an oversight on your trucker's driving and the necessary detail to understand exactly where inefficiencies lie - Source: Teletrac Navman
+Teletrac Navman's driver scorecards create easily interpreted visuals for an oversight on your trucker's driving and the necessary detail to understand exactly where inefficiencies lie.
+Source: Teletrac Navman

 Teletrac Navman’s potential drawbacks